Dashboards are incomparable and unique, displaying your Salesforce data in a graphical presentation.

 Dashboard components include different types of charts, tables, metrics, and gauges.
 You can customize the grouping, summary, and display of data for each of them.
 The Salesforce Dashboard Builder is an intuitive interface that allows you to generate dashboards from standard or custom reports created in Salesforce.

-Building dashboards in Salesforce enables your marketing team to create compelling marketing campaigns or your sales team to understand the data, get more insights and sell smarter.
+Building dashboards in Salesforce enables your marketing team to create compelling marketing campaigns or your sales team to understand the imported data in your Salesforce solution, get more insights and sell smarter.

 How to create a dashboard in Salesforce

 First, you have to create the source report you will be using in the dashboard.

 - Click the Reports tab, click New Report, and select the report type.
 Click Continue.